Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/10.4/Deprecation-90956-AlternativeFetchMethodsAndReportsForGeneralUtilitygetUrl.rst

 The short-hand method :php:`GeneralUtility::getUrl()` provides a fast way to fetch the contents of a local file or remote URL.

-For Remote URLs, TYPO3 v8 provides a object-oriented (PSR-7 compatible) way by using the :php:`RequestFactory->request($url, $method)` API.
+For Remote URLs, TYPO3 v8 provides an object-oriented (PSR-7 compatible) way by using the :php:`RequestFactory->request($url, $method, $options)` API.
 Under the hood, the PHP library GuzzleHTTP is used, which evaluates what best option (e.g. curl library) should handle the download to TYPO3.